 Dan is a graduate of Frostburg State University in Maryland where he was Captain of the Rugby Team.
 He earned his Master's in Business Administration at Oklahoma City University.
 Prior to entering the corporate world, Dan was a U.S. Army Officer obtaining the rank of First Lieutenant.

-Dan resides in Danville, California.
+Dan resides in Santa Rosa Beach, FL.

 Jim Devine, Controller